Baruch College: Information and Technology Building

-The Information and Technology Building, which opened in 1994, is located across East 25th Street from the Newman Vertical Campus.
-It is home to the William and Anita Newman Library, and features multiple floors with Wi-Fi access and designated "study-pod" areas.
-A 320-seat computer lab, the Baruch Computing and Technology Center, is on the sixth floor.
+The Information and Technology Building is located across East 25th Street from the Newman Vertical Campus.
+The structure, which was once a substation for New York City streetcars, it is home to the William and Anita Newman Library.
+A computer lab, the Baruch Computing and Technology Center, is on the sixth floor.
 The building also contains the offices of the Registrar, Undergraduate Admissions, Financial Aid and the International Student Center.
 It is colloquially known as the "Library Building" by students and staff.
-It was originally a trolley barn used to store and service New York City streetcars.

 Newman Vertical Campus

-After decades of renting space for classrooms, the college began construction of what would later be called the Newman Vertical Campus in 1998.
+After decades of renting space for classrooms, the college began constructing what is now the Newman Vertical Campus in 1998; the 17-story building was designed by Kohn Pedersen Fox.
 Named after businessman William Newman and inaugurated on August 27, 2001, the building is a 786,000 ft2, 17-floor building, which cost $327 million to erect.
 It is now home to the Zicklin School of Business and the Weissman School of Arts and Sciences (the Marxe School of Public and International Affairs is housed in the Field Building).
 It houses classrooms, faculty offices, additional computer labs for student use, along with the Athletic and Recreation Complex (ARC), Cafeteria, and Baruch Bookstore.
-The Newman Vertical Campus was honored in 2003 by the American Institute of Architects with the highest award it offers to an individual building.
+The Newman Vertical Campus received the American Institute of Architects' highest award for an individual building in 2003.
 East 25th Street between Lexington and Third Avenue was renamed "Bernard Baruch Way", and the college now uses the Vertical Campus as its official address.